Jeroen Bleekemolen

 Jeroen Pascal Bleekemolen (born 23 October 1981 in Heemstede) is a Dutch professional racing driver.
-In the Chrysler Viper GTS-R he drove in the FIA GT Championship, with great success.
+In the Chrysler Viper GTS-R, he drove in the FIA GT Championship, with great success.
 He competed in the German Formula Three Championship and drove a number of times at the Masters of Formula 3 at Circuit Zandvoort, the unofficial F3 World Championship.
-Together with Opel he raced in the DTM.
-In 2005 Bleekemolen won the ELF BRL V6 championship.
+Together with Opel, he raced in the DTM.
+In 2005, Bleekemolen won the ELF BRL V6 championship.

-Jeroen Bleekemolen was the first driver for A1 Team Netherlands in the A1 Grand Prix series after replacing Jos Verstappen.
+Bleekemolen was the first driver for A1 Team Netherlands in the A1 Grand Prix series after replacing Jos Verstappen.
 Bleekemolen was a backup driver in the first season.
-He also participated, and took a class victory (and 10th overall), in the 2008 24 Hours of Le Mans race, driving the Van Merksteijn Motorsport's LMP2 class Porsche RS Spyder.
+He also participated, and took a class victory (and tenth overall), in the 2008 24 Hours of Le Mans race, driving the Van Merksteijn Motorsport's LMP2 class Porsche RS Spyder.
+He was then crowned Porsche Supercup champion in 2008 and 2009.

 Bleekemolen is the son of former Formula One driver Michael Bleekemolen.